nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps

-**Value proposition**: provide a convenient one-stop platform for tutors to keep track of the contact details and attendanc records of each student
+**Value proposition**: provide a convenient one-stop platform for tutors to keep track of the contact details and attendance records of each student

 ### User stories